WPJohnny-plugins/affiliateroyale-to-affiliatewp/readme.md

 DETAILS:
 - It worked fine for me and was able to get all the data I wanted on latest of version of Affiliate Royale and latest version of AffiliateWP at the date of JUNE 9, 2020.
 - Affiliate name, commissions earned, etc. For more details, you can read the script code to see all that was migrated
-- I did think to make a plugin originally but the two plugins were so different, so I went this simple script route to save time.
+- We did think to make a plugin originally but the two plugins were so different, so we went this simple script route to save time.